-Altogether, 596 salmon juveniles and 25 Arctic char from four watercourses were examined in 2021 (Table 1).
-In addition fins from 510 Arctic char from the lakes Fustvatnet, Mjåvatnet and Ømmervatnet in the Fustavassdraget watercourse were examined.
-G. salaris was not detected in any of the samples from these rivers or watercourses.
-No new watercourses were declared free from infection with G. salaris in 2021.
-Thus, the status at the beginning of the year 2022 is that G. salaris is still confirmed present in eight Norwegian river systems.
+Altogether, 657 salmon juveniles from Skibotnvassdraget, Signaldalelva, Kitdalselva, and Fustavassdraget were examined in 2022 (Table 1).
+In addition fins from 533 Arctic char from the lakes Fustvatnet, Mjåvatnet and Ømmervatnet in the Fustavassdraget watercourse were examined.
+Gyrodactylus salaris was not detected in any of the samples from these rivers or watercourses.